aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/rows/unhide/_index.md

 | folder         | string  | query    | The document folder.                         |
 | storageName    | string  | query    | Name of the storage.                         |

-The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Cells/PostUnhideWorksheetRows) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.
+The <a href="https://apireference.aspose.cloud/cells/#/Cells/PostUnhideWorksheetRows" rel="noopener noreferrer">OpenAPI Specification</a> defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.

 **Authentication**
 All requests must be authenticated using a JWT access token obtained from the Aspose Cloud authentication service.
 Include the token in the `Authorization: Bearer <jwt token>` header.